Janet Lee Bouvier: Personal life

 Hugh Auchincloss died in 1976.
 In 1979, she married for a third time, to her childhood friend Bingham Willing "Booch" Morris (1906–1996).
 Jacqueline served as her witness.
 Morris, a widower, was a retired investment banker who lived in Southampton, New York, a graduate of St. George's School and Harvard, where he was a member of the Iroquois and Hasty Pudding Clubs, and was the son of Violet Lee (née Willing) Morris and John Boucher Morris of Baltimore.
-His late wife, Mary (née Rawlins) Morris, was a bridesmaid at Janet's first wedding.
-They separated in 1981, but remained married until her death from complications arising from Alzheimer's disease in 1989.
+His late wife, Mary (née Rawlins) Morris, had been a bridesmaid at Janet's first wedding.
+Morris and Bouvier separated in 1981, but remained married until her death from complications arising from Alzheimer's disease in 1989.